-- Pain in the right upper abdomen, which often radiates to the right shoulder and back.
+- Pain in the right upper abdomen, which often radiates to the right shoulder and back at the shoulder blade.

-Sometimes crystals precipitate out of the bile to form gallstones.
-Generally speaking the gall bladder becomes diseased or dysfunctional because the liver is producing unhealthy bile.
-The bile is either toxic or contains excess amounts of fat and bacteria.
+High cholesterol loaded bile tends to encourage gallbladder sludge and stones.
+Generally speaking, the gall bladder becomes diseased or dysfunctional because the liver is producing unhealthy bile.
+The bile is either toxic or contains excess amounts of cholesterol.

 The majority of gallstones stay in the gallbladder and cause no symptoms.
 However, if a stone moves it may obstruct the neck of the gall bladder or common bile duct giving rise to severe pain in the upper right side of the abdomen.

-Generally speaking the gall bladder becomes diseased or dysfunctional because the liver is producing unhealthy bile.
-The bile is either toxic or contains excess amounts of fat and bacteria.
-To improve gall bladder problems, we must improve the quality of the bile, by improving the liver function.
-Even after the gall bladder is removed there may still be problems in the bile ducts inside & outside the liver.
+Generally speaking, the gallbladder becomes diseased or dysfunctional because the liver is producing unhealthy bile.
+The bile is either toxic or contains excess amounts of cholesterol.
+To improve gallbladder problems, we must improve the quality of the bile, by improving the liver function.
+Even after the gallbladder is removed there may still be problems in the bile ducts inside and outside the liver.
 This is because the underlying problem of toxic bile has not been corrected.

-- The best eating principles are outlined in the book “Save your Gallbladder and what to do if you’ve already lost it“
+- The best eating principles are outlined in the book "Save Your Gallbladder Naturally and what to do if you've already lost it".

 - Try to maintain a normal body weight.
-Include often – high fiber foods like raw fruits and vegetables, especially apples and pears, fish, chicken and grass fed meat.
+Include often - high fiber foods like raw vegetables and fruits, especially apples and pears, fish, chicken and grass fed meat.

 - Avoid all dairy products and gluten.

 - Avoid foods that contain high counts of bacteria, fungi and viruses – these are preserved meats, delicatessen meats, hamburger meats, smoked meats, and processed or junk foods.
-This is because these foods will trigger or exacerbate gall bladder infections.
+This is because these foods may trigger or exacerbate gallbladder infections.

 - Avoid refined sugars and refined carbohydrates.

-- Drink plenty of filtered water throughout the day – 8 – 10 glasses at least.
+- Drink plenty of filtered water throughout the day – 8 to 10 glasses at least.

 Raw juicing is vitally important.
 Drink raw vegetable juice every day.
 Recommended juice recipes found in "Raw Juices Can Save Your Life" book are: